shakana0/EcommerceAPI/README.md

-## EcommerceAPI – Product Catalog (Basic API vs Optimized API)
+## ProductCatalogAPI (Basic API vs Optimized API)
 This repository contains two versions of the EcommerceAPI, both serving the same product catalog but built to demonstrate the impact of API optimization, cloud integration, and load testing.
-Both APIs are consumed by the shared frontend EcommerceUI.
+Both APIs are consumed by the shared frontend ProductCatalogUI.

 ---
 ## Purpose of the Project